 The study collection is a separate collection intended to teach visitors about fashion by allowing them to study objects up close.
 The study collection can be used for academic research, as teaching material, or for inspiration.
-You can consult the study collection from as of Autumn 2018.
+You can consult the study collection from as of 2021.

 Due to the renovation, the library is currently closed.
 As of Autumn 2018, we will be pleased to welcome you to the reading room of DIVA, the renewed Diamond and Silver Museum at the Suikerrui in Antwerp.

 Do you wish to donate a piece to the MoMu collection?
 Send an email with photos of the piece and a description.
 A MoMu team member will contact you shortly.